"DEWEY" KNOW HOW TO FIND INFORMATION

 Introduction

-Luckily, traditional libraries have a solution to that hypothetical problem.
+Traditional libraries have a solution to this challenge.
 Most school libraries use the Dewey Decimal System to categorize and organize nonfiction materials, which allows users to search the catalog and use a logical series of numbers to find what they are looking for.
-Students need to know how to find nonfiction resources on the shelves before they can be asked to do research.
+Students need to know how to find nonfiction resources on the shelves before being asked to do research.

 Background Knowledge

 Melvil Dewey created what would become known as the Dewey Decimal Classification in 1873 and published it in 1885-the same year that he founded the American Library Association.
-The system is centered around 10 major classes with each identified by the first digit of a three digit number.
-Those categories are then broken down into more specific subjects, identified by the second digit of the three digit number.
-As the number becomes more specific, the information becomes more specific.
+The system is centered around 10 major classes of information - each identified by the first digit of a three-digit number.
+Those categories are then divided into more specific subjects, determined by the second digit of the three-digit number.
+As the number becomes more specific, the information becomes more exact.
 For example, a book in the 500s will be about Science.
 A book in the 590s will be about animals.
 A book in the 599s will be about mammals.
-To narrow it down further, a book with a call number of 599.8 will be about non-human primates.
-The system is very specific and the books can be categorized with very long call numbers.
+To narrow it down further, a book with the call number 599.8 will be about non-human primates.
+The system is specific, and the books can be categorized by long call numbers.
 Once categorized, the books are shelved numerically, in decimal order.

 Start with Literature

-- Do You Know Dewey?
-By Brian P. Cleary (ISBN 9780761366768) - Written in rhyme, this book makes the Dewey Decimal System accessible to students by helping them see the categories through their own experiences.
+Do You Know Dewey? by Brian P. Cleary (ISBN 9780761366768) Written in rhyme, this book makes the Dewey Decimal System accessible to students by helping them understand the categories through their experiences.

-- The Great Dewey Hunt by Toni Buzzeo (ISBN 9781602130296) Toni Buzzeo has written another wonderful Mrs. Skorpuski book!
-In this installment, Mrs. Skorpuski invites the fourth grade students to explore the Dewey Decimal System and create a scavenger hunt for the second grade.
+The Great Dewey Hunt by Toni Buzzeo (ISBN 9781602130296) Toni Buzzeo has written another excellent Mrs. Skorpuski book!
+In this installment, Mrs. Skorpuski invites the fourth-grade students to explore the Dewey Decimal System and create a scavenger hunt for the second grade.

 Videos

-- The Dewey Decimal Classification System (TeachersFirst review) - This video is a great introduction to the Dewey Decimal System and breaks down the categories into easy terms using football, which is a subject that appeals to many students.
+- The Dewey Decimal Classification System (TeachersFirst review) - This video is an excellent introduction to the Dewey Decimal System.
+It breaks down the categories into easy terms using football, which is a subject that appeals to many students.

-- The Dewey Decimal Rap (TeachersFirst review) - This is a fun way to look at the Dewey Decimal System.
+- The Dewey Decimal Rap (TeachersFirst review) - Check out this fun way to view the Dewey Decimal System.
 This video presents the information in a light-hearted rap.

-- Bob the Alien (TeachersFirst review) - Capstone, a book publisher, has created a video about the Dewey Decimal system that helps Bob the Alien find a book about spiders.
+- Bob the Alien (TeachersFirst review) - CCapstone, a book publisher, created this video about the Dewey Decimal system that helps Bob the Alien find a book about spiders.

 Other Online Resources for Background Information

-- A Short Story About Dewey (TeachersFirst review) of Slideshare, not this specific product) - This is an engaging look at the Dewey Decimal System.
+- A Short Story About Dewey (TeachersFirst review) This is an engaging look at the Dewey Decimal System.
 Dewey is said to have invented the classification system by imagining himself as a caveman.
-This is a cute depiction that invites students to imagine themselves as cavemen and opens the door for excellent conversation!
+This cute depiction invites students to imagine themselves as cavemen and opens the door for excellent conversation!
+This is a free download from the site Slideshare.

 - Library Skills Free Powerpoints for Kids and Teachers (TeachersFirst review) - This website links to many online games to learn more about the Dewey Decimal system and play games to practice using it.